Police Rehabilitation Centre, Flint House: Services

 In 2010, the centre had 14 full-time physiotherapists on site, leading various spinal mobility lessons and lower-limb strengthening classes.
 About 80% of attending officers receive physiotherapy treatment.
 10-15% of the residents at the time suffered from stress, depression, anxiety, or PTSD.
 There are also other treatments, including physiotherapy, hydrotherapy, stress counselling, general nursing care, health classes and sleep relaxation.
 The average length of stay after initial admission is 12 days.
 There are 153 bedrooms in total, 71 in the annexe opened in 2004 - Flint Fold, and 83 in Flint House.

 The centre has a licensed bar, which runs occasional quiz evenings, and has several lounges with small libraries to allow patients to relax.
 It also has 24-hour free tea and coffee.
 Games include pool, snooker and billiards, whereas outside there are bowls, a chipping green, boules pit, and a golf driving net, as well as a woodland outdoor fitness trail.

 Funding

-The centre costs approximately £4m each year to run, and is funded almost entirely by regular donations from 67,000 police officers.
-It does not solicit donations from the public.
-However, there are sometimes other sources of income; since 2009, the Home Office provided £1.6m in grants in order to improve accessibility, and to refurbish the dining room.
+The centre costs approximately £5m each year to run, and is funded almost entirely by regular donations from police officers.
+There are sometimes other sources of income; since 2009, the Home Office provided £1.6m in grants in order to improve accessibility, and to refurbish the dining room.